UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual-Machine-with-DonkeyCar-AI-Simulator/50-Virtual-Machine-and-DonkeyCar-AI-Simulator.md

 #
 # When using a joystick modify these specially USE_JOYSTICK_AS_DEFAULT = True
 # JOYSTICK
-# USE_JOYSTICK_AS_DEFAULT = True     #when starting the manage.py, when True, will not require a --js option to use the joystick
+USE_JOYSTICK_AS_DEFAULT = False     #when starting the manage.py, when True, will not require a --js option to use the joystick.
+If you want to use the web controller this must be false.
 JOYSTICK_MAX_THROTTLE = 1.0         #this scalar is multiplied with the -1 to 1 throttle value to limit the maximum throttle.
 This can help if you drop the controller or just don't need the full speed available.
 JOYSTICK_STEERING_SCALE = 0.8       #some people want a steering that is less sensitve.
 This scalar is multiplied with the steering -1 to 1.
 It can be negative to reverse dir.
 AUTO_RECORD_ON_THROTTLE = True      #if true, we will record whenever throttle is not zero. if false, you must manually toggle recording with some other trigger.
 Usually circle button on joystick.